Sndpred/FPL_League_Tracker/README.md

-# FPL_League_Tracker
+**FPL_League_Tracker**
 An application that automates the collection, processing, and display of Fantasy Premier League (FPL) data for a private league.
 It features a scheduled data pipeline, a PostgreSQL database, and a dynamic web interface to showcase league standings, gameweek winners, and a live countdown to the next deadline.

-## Project Overview
+**Project Overview**

-"The Amazing Battle of FPL" is a full-stack web application designed to track and visualize data for a private Fantasy Premier League (FPL) competition.
+The application is designed to track and visualize data for a private Fantasy Premier League (FPL) competition.
 The project automates the entire process, from fetching the latest FPL data to updating a public-facing website with league standings and gameweek winners.

 This application is built for FPL private leagues and provides a central hub for members to view updated standings and key information without manually checking the FPL website.

-## Features
+**Features**

 - **Automated Data Pipeline**: A scheduled set of Python scripts fetches raw league data from the official FPL API, processes it, and loads it into a PostgreSQL database.
 - **Dynamic Leaderboards**: The web interface displays real-time standings for both Classic and Head-to-Head leagues, with data pulled directly from the database.